cedadev/jasmin-workshop/exercises/ex11/README.md

 1. What is the MPI implementation supported on JASMIN?
 1. Is it possible to run an MPI binary that was compiled on a different system?
 1. How to find out about the MPI libray that the code was compiled against?
-1. What type of storage is suitable for pararallel MPI IO?
+1. What type of storage is suitable for parallel MPI IO?
 1. Can I run a Python script in parallel using MPI4py?

 ### Review / alternative approaches / best practice